 Eventually we purchased a matching leash and harness combo we happened upon at IKEA.
-This harness was a bit more complicated than the step in harness.
+This wrap around harness was a bit more complicated than the step in harness.
 However, it is a common style sold by many retailers.
 It has two buckles, one which swings around the front of the chest, and the other goes underneath the ribs.
-This harness had much more going on than the step in harness, and was easiest to attach after being placed on Abbey’s back.
+This harness is much different than the step in harness, and is easiest to attach after being placed on Abbey’s back.
 It contains some padding, but has extra padding sticking out in case a larger dog is wearing it.

 The Ruffwear Harness

 The Front Range Harness from Ruffwear is the first Ruffwear harness I have tried.
 I do plan on purchasing the Ruffwear backpack once summer ends so that Abbey can carry her own water and snacks during hikes.
 I wasn’t sure I would like a vest type harness, but it does seem to be comfortable while improving my ability to control the situation.
-The Ruffwear Harness must go around the head and neck, and connects in the back with two buckles.
+The head must go through the Ruffwear Harness, and it connects in the back with two buckles.
 It may be the best dog harness when it comes to comfort and usability.

 The Ruffwear Harness has two different points of attachment.
 You can attach a leash to the back, or you can use the front to gain more control over a pulling pup.
 There are several color options available, each of which contains reflective trim.
 There is a small ID pouch in front, which I love, because it eliminates the need for a collar.
 Simply hide the tags in the velcro pouch, or attach them to the loop and let them dangle.

 I was a bit concerned about the aluminum ring where the leash attaches.
 However, it has not become bent or broken yet.
 This harness covers the most space, which I do not like, but it does provide better control for me, and support for her.
 Furthermore, there will be a much safer distribution of force around the chest area, rather than the neck and throat.